Skip to content ↓

 Area Challenge Mitigating action

-Teaching Ensuring enough time is given over to allow for staff professional development Use of INSET days and additional cover is provided
+Ensuring time is given over to allow for staff professional development

-Targeted support Ensuring enough time for mathematics and literacy intervention Provide an allocated and monitored English and Mathematics intervention daily.
+Provide an allocated and monitored English and Mathematics intervention daily.

-Wider strategies Review the admissions policy to ensure that Pupil Premium students are treated with equity.
-Pupil Premium students have an identified mechanism for admissions.
+Review the admissions policy to ensure that Pupil Premium students are treated with equity.

 Review: Last Year’s Aims and Outcomes